marychellecarreon/javascript_exercises/README.md

-## Simple exercises to practice my skills on Javascript
+## Simple exercises to practice my skills on Javascript from w3resource